-Kajuru Castle is a luxury villa located in Kajuru village in Kaduna State.
-The villa was built in 1989, having turrets, armory and dungeon.
+Kajuru Castle a luxury villa located in Kajuru village in Kaduna State.
+The villa built in 1989, has turrets, armoury and dungeon.
 The Kajuru castle spells royalty.
 It is important to note that the Kajuru Castle is a tourist attraction, but not a resort.

 The exclusive villa includes a guest tower of 4 rooms (‘dungeons’), a central building with an authentic knights’ hall and a master suite (landlord’s residence) as well as a dragon tower.